-- 1. To help students make and abide by informed decisions that serve their educational interests; - 2 To enable the school to make full use of available human resources.
+- 1. To help students make and abide by informed decisions that serve their educational interests; - To enable the school to make full use of available human resources.

-Students sometimes seek schedule changes after the semester begins.
-To minimize the problems that result from inappropriate student-initiated change requests, the following procedures will be implemented:
+result from inappropriate student-initiated change requests, the following procedures will be implemented:

-- 1. During the first five days of the new semester, the Guidance Department will attempt to quickly resolve requests that reflect the following: - a A scheduling error resulting in an incomplete or inaccurate program (Example: no lunch, wrong course); - b Changes warranted by summer school makeup; - c Course addition(s) that do not require course drops and/or multiple course changes; - d Level changes as per course requirements
+- 1. During the first five days of the new semester, the Guidance Department will attempt to quickly resolve requests that reflect the following: - ${\rm a}$ $\,$ A scheduling error resulting in an incomplete or inaccurate program (Example: no lunch, wrong course); - b.
+Changes warranted by summer school makeup; - c Course addition(s) that do not require course drops and/or multiple course changes; - d Level changes as per course requirements